AMSP-04/NETN-LOG/NETN-LOG.md

 2. If the time, specified in the `RequestTimeOut` parameter, pass without an offer is received, the consumer shall cancel the service using `CancelService`.
 A `ServiceID` parameter is required to indicate which service is cancelled.
 After the cancellation the logistics service pattern is terminated.

-3. Offers are sent by potential providers using `OfferService` with a required parameter `ServiceID` referenceing the requested service.
-The provider can indicate if an offer is made or not using the optional parameter `IsOffering`.
-If set to false, no offer is provided and no other attributes are required in the offer.
-If set to true (default if no parameter is provided), a unique `OfferID` must be provided.
+3. Offers are sent by potential providers using `OfferService` with a required parameter `ServiceID` referenceing the requested service and a unique `OfferID`.
+The provider can indicate if an complete, modified or no offer is made using the optional parameter `OfferType`.
 Optional parameters for `ProvidingEntity` and `OfferTimeOut` can be provided.

 4. The provider can cancel an offer using `CancelOffer` as long as it has not been accepted.
 Required parameters are the `ServiceID` and `OfferID`.